Nowasky/project-catarina/README.md

 # project-catarina
-Python-based server for files and media streaming
+Python-based server for files and media streaming.
+This software isn't yet ready for use.